tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 And then, slowly it starts speaking to me.
 Or rather it communicates at me.
 Forcefully.
 God’s voice is something you can't ignore.
 I’m not sure what are my thoughts and what are it’s words.
 It’s Pictures, my pictures.
 It’s Ideas, my ideas.
 It’s concepts and ideals, my concepts and ideals.
 It’s Feelings, our feelings.
 Our Pictures.
 Our ideas.
 Concepts.
 Ideals.
 I don’t believe in spirits.
 I believe in souls.
 Souls are made by god.
 I believe in god.
 Do I believe this is god?
 This could be a god.
-I believe this is a god.
-This is god.
+These are godly powers.
+I believe this is a God.
+There is only one god.
+This is God.

 The presence of god is intrusively overpowering.
 The presence of god is unholy.
 I know why every religion speaks of gods love.
 Love is both utterly impure and pure at once, this is the same.
 Repulsive, yet captivating.
 No not repulsive.
 Exiting.
 Yes, it’s excitement, I mistake for repulsion.
-That’s god’s honest truth.
+That’s God’s honest truth.

 God’s showing me the future.
 God revealing his plan, beauty manifest.
 This vision must come true.
 But it is fragile.
 It requires me.
 I will serve this greater purpose.
-I will honor god’s command.
+I will honor God’s command.

-I can see so clearly what I must do to save gods vision, to save my son.
+I can see so clearly what I must do to save God's vision, to save my son.
 I believe and I repent.
 God’s voice booms in my head.
 Beckoning me to do what’s right.
 I know it must be done, God has shown me so.
 I fill with purpose and love.
 I know how to fulfil my repentance.
 Eternal bliss, my son’s eternal happiness.
 It will follow.
 As surely as dawn after night.

 I step right up next to the patch of peeled bark.
 I can see the sturdy hard wood transporting the nutrients of the earth, channeling them into the air for all of us to inhale.
 I feel fearless.